jauntyjocularjay/KwikGit/README.md

 ```bash
 bash git/submodules
 ```
-Initializes downloads or updates existing submodules in your project.
+Initializes, downloads, and/or updates *all* existing submodules in your project.
 Very handy when copying repo to a new machine.

 #### Remove submodule from your project